djsutherland/cyflann/README.rst

 If you use the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ Python distribution, the easiest way to get both cyflann and FLANN is::

-   conda install -c http://conda.binstar.org/dougal cyflann
+   conda install -c dougal cyflann

 Otherwise, you need to install FLANN yourself, and can then run::

    pip install cyflann

-If you're using FLANN 1.8.4 or earlier (the most recent release), a problem with its pkg-config files means that cyflann won't link properly.
+If you're using FLANN 1.8.4 or earlier, a problem with its pkg-config files means that cyflann won't link properly.
-This has been fixed in the development branch since April 2013, but there hasn't been an official release since then.
+This has been fixed in the development branch since April 2013, but the 1.9.1 release isn't yet widely packaged.

 To work around this problem, set the environment variable ``FLANN_DIR`` to the root of the installation before running ``pip`` or ``setup.py``, e.g.